bykenel/bykenel.github.io/README.md

 # http://Kenel1.github.io
-A place where I keep everything related to my personal site and my dev/academic life.
+My personal website with some academic projects and stuff